netdata/netdata-ui/src/components/table/README.md

   our wrapper always puts `{orderedRows}` inside `data` argument object, which contains flattened and ordered array of all rows (including group headers), which could be used for generating keys.

+- `rendererHash` - hash used as dependency for memoizing virtualized row renderer callback function.
+  Could be used to determine, if the function should be re-created to render a changed data, but without direct connection to the data object on instance level

 **Note on tradeoffs and usage**